When canning pears, you need to choose fruit that is ripe but not too soft.

 Start by preparing jars, and getting water in your canner heating.
 (See Water Bath Canning for full preparation instructions.)

 Prepare your choice of syrup.
 Bring to a boil and reduce heat to just keep hot.
-Peel, core, and slice your pears in half.
+Peel, core, and slice your pears in halves or slices.
 Cut out any bruised areas.

 Place peeled and sliced pears into an citric acid solution.
 This commercial product prevents browning.
-Follow the directions on the package, or use a lemon juice and water mixture.
+Follow the directions on the package, or use a lemon juice and water mixture instead.

 When you have enough pears prepared, drain and add pears to hot syrup.
-Cook pears 5-6 minutes in syrup, just enough to heat them through.
+Simmer pears 5 minutes in syrup, just enough to heat them through.
 You don’t want to overcook them, but when you are canning pears, a hot pack works best.

 Using a slotted spoon, pack hot pears into hot jars, covering with the same syrup you cooked them in, leaving a 1/2-inch headspace.